lioarce01/agentic-context-toolkit/CONTRIBUTING.md

-# Contributing to Agentic Context Systems
+# Contributing to Agentic Context Engineering Toolkit

 Thanks for your interest in Agentic Context Systems!
 This framework is being built iteratively; please coordinate major changes with the maintainers before submitting a pull request.